artemis-analytics/artemis/docs/artemis.md

 The use of non-traditional administrative data for Official Statistics has a several notable features:

 * Data is closest to the true nature of population demographics.
-* Preservation of the raw state of the data for analysts is required to extract the relevant and accurate statistics.
+* Preservation of the raw state of the data is required to extract the relevant and accurate statistics.
 * Data access patterns differ from traditional survey data.

 The challenge facing NSAs is how to ingest, store and process adminstrative data while preserving the raw state of the data for analysts.
-This challenge is significantly inhibited by a lack of common data format with which to record the data and to analyze the data in-memory.
+Development of systems to meet these capabilities is significantly inhibited by a lack of common data format with which to record and analyze the data.

 * Variety of file formats are acquired with no common tool to read or convert data to a more suitable format in an organization.
 * Enforcing schema on write can impede or prevent the ingestion of data.
 * Traditional database modeling focuses on optimizing write operations for transactional, row oriented data.
 * Conversion of data to a propriety organizational data format or model can inhibit collaboration.
-* Ingestable data formats, such as csv, may be convenient but are not efficient on disk or in-memory.
+* Common data formats, such as CSV, are inefficient in terms of storage and processing.
 * Data conversions result in loss of information, significant performance overhead, and sustain fractured data architectures systems.

 Analytical workloads for administrative data sources which reside in a data store